Thomas Vinciguerra: Background

 Thomas Viniguerra was born on October 8, 1963.
 His parents William Vinciguerra and Aurora Locicero were public school teachers in Levittown, New York for four decades.
 Raised in Garden City, New York, he attended Columbia College, where he was an editor of the Columbia Daily Spectator and was involved with The Varsity Show.
-Graduating in 1985 with a BA in history, he continued studies on campus, receiving his MS from the Graduate School of Journalism at Columbia University the following year.
+Graduating in 1985 with a BA in history, he continued studies on campus, receiving his MS from the Columbia University Graduate School of Journalism the following year.
 While at the Journalism School he refounded the Philolexian Society, Columbia's oldest student organization; he was subsequently designated its "Avatar."
 In 1990, he received an MA in English from the Columbia University Graduate School of Arts and Sciences.

 Career

 From 1987 to 1998, Vinciguerra served as an editor at Columbia College Today, the college's alumni publication.
 He joined The Week upon inception in 2001 through 2010.
 Subsequently, he was executive editor of Indian Country Today Media Network.

 Vinciguerra was editor of Conversations with Elie Wiesel (Schocken, 2001) and Backward Ran Sentences: The Best of Wolcott Gibbs from The New Yorker (Bloomsbury, 2011).
-Pulitzer Prize-winning book critic Jonathan Yardley of The Washington Post selected Backward Ran Sentences as one of his 11 best books of 2011.
+Book critic Jonathan Yardley of The Washington Post selected Backward Ran Sentences as one of his 11 best books of 2011.
 In November 2015, he published the original volume Cast of Characters: Wolcott Gibbs, E.B.
 White, James Thurber and the Golden Age of the New Yorker (W.W.
 Norton), which chronicles the early years of the New Yorker magazine.
 He appeared on the History Channel, NY1, Fox News, John Batchelor Show, and the Leonard Lopate Show, among other venues.

+His newspaper writings on popular culture covered a variety of topics, with frequent articles on both Star Trek and James Bond.
+Vinciguerra also wrote obituaries, including for Sean Connery, Rodney Dangerfield, John Ashberry, Leka Zogu and others.
+He also wrote at least two articles on the topic of obituary writing.